piclas-framework/piclas/regressioncheck/checks/NIG_Reservoir/1D_Sod_Shocktube/readme.md

 * Basic test case for Riemann solvers
 * Regression check for 1D flow problems as well as the flow pattern
 * Executed until 2.25E-5 seconds and sampled for the last 3% of execution time
+* high amount of differences in analyse.ini needet due to mostly zero velocit in y and z direction as well of a increased particle number in the reference file